-The coupled-cluster package in Q-Chem can calculate properties of target EOM states including permanent dipoles, angular momentum projections, static polarizabilities, S2 and R2 values, nuclear gradients (and geometry optimizations).
+The coupled-cluster package in Q-Chem can calculate properties of target EOM states including permanent dipoles, angular momentum projections, static polarizabilities, and values, nuclear gradients (and geometry optimizations).
 The target state of interest is selected by CC_STATE_TO_OPT $rem, which specifies the symmetry and the number of the EOM state.
 In addition to state properties, calculations of various interstate properties are available (transition dipoles, angular momentum matrix elements, two-photon absorption transition moments (and cross-sections), spin-orbit couplings).

 Analytic gradients are available for the CCSD and all EOM-CCSD methods for both closed- and open-shell references (UHF and RHF only), including frozen core/virtual functionality560 and RI/Cholesky representation of the two-electron integrals (see also Section 6.13).
 These calculations should be feasible whenever the corresponding single-point energy calculation is feasible.